With the creation of this fund the DAS is responding to

 What we will do

 The Fund will develop the DAS’s recent policy to support scholars, acquisitions and display with

 Bursaries to professionals, researchers and postgraduate students for

-(ii) assistance with travel connected with research, which will be publicised by the DAS (eg lead to Journal or newsletter articles)
+(i) travel connected with research, which might be publicised by the DAS (eg in Journal or newsletter articles)

 Financial support for museum acquisitions in the decorative arts post 1850.

 Two annual Collection Access Grants awarded to publicly funded or charitable trust museums to improve access to and presentation of existing collections.

 How we will do it

 - Responds to a need that is likely to continue, and so will have an ongoing role

 - Makes grants recommended by a committee of members which includes DAS Trustees, academics and curators and reported in the newsletter, on the website and at the AGM

 - Will receive funding from the DAS’s own reserves generated by a surplus on events

-- Depends on donations for its main source of finance for its grants.
+- Depends on donations for its other main source of finance for its grants.